Lisa M Fernandes

 As founder and Executive Director of the Maine-based Resilience Hub from 2005 until 2018, she grew the organization to nearly 3K members and delivered more than 800 network-building and community-strengthening events.
 She and Hub community members appear in the 2015 film "Inhabit: A Permaculture Perspective."

-She's a Trustee for the North American Marine Alliance, Advisor to Interlace Agroforestry Commons, and a member of Grist's New England Fix!
+She has been a Trustee for the North American Marine Alliance, Advisor to Interlace Agroforestry Commons, and a member of Grist's New England Fix!
 Network, and on the editorial board of the Journal of Agriculture, Food & Community Food Systems.
 She served on the Eat Local Foods Coalition (ELFC) board, the Permaculture Association of the Northeast (PAN) board, the Grant Review Committee of the Grassroots Fund, and the Advisory Panel for Green & Healthy Maine Homes magazine.
 She was also active in the Portland Mayor's Initiative for Healthy Sustainable Food Systems, MOFGA's Agricultural Services Committee, the Portland Food Coop, Hour Exchange Portland, and is a Master Food Preserver and Master Composter.

 An avid gardener, orchardist, and forager, Lisa and her family have been converting their 1/2 acre Maine (Wabanaki territory) home site into a model for comfortable, affordable "post-fossil fuel" living.